 Counce is a tiny town located in the state of Tennessee.
 With a population of 316 people and just one neighborhood, Counce is the 361st largest community in Tennessee.

-Counce is a blue-collar town, with 84.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Counce, you'll notice that it is more blue-collar than most other communities in America.
+84.73% of Counce’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Counce is a town of production and manufacturing workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Counce who work in office and administrative support (5.42%), management occupations (3.45%), and business and financial occupations (3.45%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Counce has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Counce has few renters and college students.
 But the biggest reason it is quieter in Counce than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Counce may be for you.

-Being a small town, Counce does not have a public transit system used by locals to get to and from work.
+Counce is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Counce in 2022 was $34,525, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $138,100 for a family of four.